-“Once upon a time I was in my early twenties, no children, a job I could leave at work for the most part a full night’s sleep and a partridge in a pear tree.
-When a friend would have a baby or someone got really sick I would show up with my arms loaded full of home baked goodies, thoughtful cards, meals to their exact liking and honestly I really thought this is what service to the people in my life should look like.
+“Once upon a time I was in my early twenties with no children, a job I could leave at work for the most part, a full night’s sleep, and a partridge in a pear tree.
+When a friend would have a baby or someone got really sick, I would show up with my arms loaded full of home baked goodies, thoughtful cards, and meals to their exact liking.
+Honestly, I really thought this is what service to the people in my life should look like.

 We need the village.
 It was there for a reason.”

 This story was submitted to Love What Matters by Katie Bryant of North Carolina.
 You can follow Katie’s journey on Instagram and Facebook.
 Join the Love What Matters family and subscribe to our newsletter.

 ‘I told him to stop!
 He pushed him again.
 So, I punched him, hard,’ my son said.
 I took him for ice cream.’: Mom proud of son for sticking up for bullied classmate, ‘My child has full permission to rock your kid’s world if they’re bullying them’

 The window was stuck.
 ‘We’re going to get out of here, I need you to be brave.
 You can do this, I’m right here.’: Family adopts minimalists lifestyle after losing house in fire

 Do you know someone who could benefit from reading this?
 SHARE this story on Facebook with family and friends.